Fringing Barrier And Atoll Reefs

 Coral Restoration Efforts: A Ray of Hope

 There are a variety of different techniques used in coral restoration, including coral gardening, micro-fragmentation, and larval propagation.
 Coral gardening involves growing coral fragments in nurseries and then transplanting them onto degraded reefs.
-Micro-fragmentation involves cutting corals into small pieces, which then grow rapidly in nurseries.
+So micro-fragmentation involves cutting corals into small pieces, which then grow rapidly in nurseries.
 Larval propagation involves collecting coral larvae and raising them in nurseries before transplanting them onto degraded reefs.

 Technological Innovations in Reef Monitoring